lob/lob-openapi/README.md

 locally with `npm run postman`.
 The resulting `dist/lob-api-postman.json` can be imported into Postman so that you can get started on making requests to Lob API.
 [Here](https://www.youtube.com/watch?v=JDrxdzqghuQ)'s a video tutorial on that.

+## How to bump version

+For a MAJOR breaking change on the api, you should bump the first number i.e. `1.xx.xx` -> `2.xx.xx`.
+For a MINOR change, you should bump the second set of numbers `1.13.x` -> `1.14.0`.
+For a PATCH change (You are changing a typo or something that doesn't affect logic) you should bump the final set of numbers i.e. `x.xx.10` -> `x.xx.11`.
+When bumping the version there are three key areas where the version should be bumped.
+The first is `package.json`, the second is the `package-lock.json`, and the final, is `lob-api-public.yml`.
+These all have a property called `version` that should be bumped based on the criteria above.
+The final step is to ensure you run `npm run bundle && npm run pretty && npm run redoc` to actually appply these changes.